 Candidates appearing in NIFT 2026 must pay special attention to the NIFT Communication Ability and English Comprehension sections, as they carry maximum weightage.
 Here are practice questions and tips for effective preparation.

-NIFT Communication Ability & English Comprehension Questions With Solutions - If you want to do well in the NIFT 2026 entrance exam, you must do well in the Communication Ability and English Comprehension sections.
-This is because the sections carry the maximum weightage for the B.Des (40%) and M.Des (50%) programs.
+If you want to do well in the NIFT 2026 entrance exam, you must do well in Communication Ability and English Comprehension sections.
+This is because this section carries the maximum weightage for B.Des (40%) and M.Des (50%) programs.

 Explore colleges based on NIFT Entrance Exam

-To do well in the NIFT 2026 Communication Ability and English Comprehension sections, it is paramount that you have a clear idea about the types of questions asked and the topics from which these questions are asked.
-The next thing you need to know is how to answer these questions and answer them quickly.
-So, here we discuss the NIFT Communication Ability & English Comprehension Questions and Solutions.
+To do well in NIFT 2026 Communication Ability and English Comprehension sections, you must have a clear idea about question types asked and topics from which these questions are asked.

-The NTA is expected to conduct the NIFT 2025 Entrance exam in the second week of February 2026.
-The application form for NIFT will be available on the official website of NTA NIFT.
+NTA is expected to conduct the NIFT 2026 Entrance exam in the second week of February 2026.
+The application form for NIFT will be available on the website of NTA NIFT.

 - NIFT GAT 2026 Exam Pattern